The Kubewarden metadata file,

 The metadata file includes a flag,

-There are policies that, due to the way they work or to the type of events they're concerned with,
+There are some policies that, due to the way they work or to the type

 audit scanner documentation,

-users can define which Kubernetes resources the policy can access.
+define which Kubernetes resources the policy is allowed to access.
+For example,

 - apiVersion: v1 kind: Namespace

-that lets users configure a policy as either mutating or non-mutating.
+a policy as either mutating or non-mutating.
+A mutating

-A mutating policy modifies the incoming requests or the resources being managed.
+policy modifies the incoming requests or the resources being managed.
+A

-A non-mutating policy observes and enforces restrictions without making any changes.
+non-mutating one observes and enforces restrictions without making any

-A Kubernetes policy is a policy that validates Kubernetes resources.
+raw.
+A Kubernetes policy is a policy that

-A Raw policy is a policy that validates arbitrary JSON documents.
+validates Kubernetes resources.
+A Raw policy is a policy that validates

 By default, if not specified by the user, this field is set to